MerrickMath/Merrickmath.github.io-MasterChefCalc/index.md

 * Portrayal of approximation method through your recipe and video description (10 points)
 * Beauty, style and performance of food and video (10 points)
 * Creativity (10 points)
-* Taste (judged purely on your reaction to first bite)
+* Taste (judged purely on your reaction to first bite, 10 points)

 **GOOD LUCK**, Please *do not* put too many marshmallows in the microwave for too long.